bsao17/serverless/README.md

 ![chat UI](./public/images/captureUIChat4.jpg)

-I'm working right now on this project for testing use firebase serverless in a futur mobile app,
+I'm working right now on this project for testing serverless backend firebase and using it, in my next mobile app,

 I'ld like add firestore instead of websockets for log the user messages and to late, use firebase database for store their data like images, files ...